How to drive safe and smart decisions in your workforce.

 Associate Professor at the University of Queensland Minerals Industry Safety and Health Centre and co-author of OHS Risk and Decision-making in the Safety Institute of Australia’s OHS Body Of Knowledge, Bofinger told ProChoice that people make the best decisions they can, based on their skills, experience and understanding.

-Asked about the struggle HSE and OHS officers face in ensuring workers wear their PPE and act safely, Bofinger said that the workers may decide the benefits outweigh the risk.
+Asked about the struggle HSE and OHS officers face in ensuring workers wear their PPE and act safely, Bofinger said that the workers may decide the benefits of not complying outweigh the risk.

 “It might be that the PPE is uncomfortable or it might prohibit them from doing their job properly,” she said, outlining the importance of fit and comfort in choosing PPE.